-Blogs provide an easy platform where you can share your expertise and provide immense value for your audience.
-If your website visitors are wondering if you actually know what you’re talking about, all they have to do is visit your blog to find multiple posts on the topic in question!
+Blogs provide an accessible platform where you can share your expertise and provide immense value for your audience.
+If your website visitors are wondering if you know what you’re talking about, all they have to do is visit your blog to find multiple posts on the topic in question.

-Believe it or not, blogging isn’t necessarily for everyone.
-The truth is, there ARE reasons why it isn’t necessarily a good idea to start a blog for your business right now.
+With all these great reasons to have a blog on your site, why would you not want one?
+Believe it or not, blogging isn’t necessary for everyone.
+There ARE reasons why it isn’t necessarily a good idea to start a blog for your business right now.

-Many small businesses are owned and operated by a single person, or at best a small team.
+Many small businesses are owned and operated by a single person or a small team.
 In those situations, the owners and staff are often overloaded with work and can’t take on the task of blogging.
-And no matter what anyone tells you, creating a high quality blog with well-written posts, the kind that will attract your ideal client, takes time.
+Creating a high-quality blog with well-written posts that will attract your ideal client takes time.
 And you and your current team may not have the time to take on the task.

-Ideally, this would mean that you would hire someone specifically for the task of writing.
-Unfortunately, this may require a budget that you just don’t have.
+Ideally, this would mean that you would hire someone specifically for writing.
+Unfortunately, this may require a budget that you don’t have.

-While a blog is important, so is maintaining your online reputation.
+While a blog is essential, so is maintaining your online reputation.
 You don’t want to waste time, or your staff’s time, creating poor quality content.
-Not to mention that a blog with low quality articles can turn away just as many potential customers as well written articles can bring to your door.
+Not to mention that a blog with low-quality articles can turn away just as many potential customers as well-written articles can bring to your door.

-If you have just launched your website for the first time, then you may want to just focus on completing that, and come back later to implement a blog for your business.
+If you’ve just launched your website for the first time, you may want to focus on completing that and come back later to implement a blog for your business.

-While blogs aren’t always a bad strategy for a small local business, they aren’t always the most effective strategy.
-For example, a local pizza parlor could have a blog on their site where they talk about events happening in the area to drive local traffic to their site and, ideally, encourage more online orders.
+While blogs aren’t always a bad strategy for a small local business, they aren’t always the most effective.
+For example, a local pizza parlor could have a blog to talk about events happening in the area to drive local traffic to its site and, ideally, encourage more online orders.
 Yes, it could work.
-But is it the BEST strategy for reaching customers in a very small radius around your business?
+But is it the BEST strategy for reaching customers in a minimal radius around your business?

-Again, blogging can work for a local business, but it may be difficult to get your blog content in front of your very niche local audience…at least without a significant investment in advertising.
+Again, blogging can work for a local business.
+Still, it may be difficult to get your blog content in front of your niche local audience…at least without a significant investment in advertising.
 Whether it’s worth trying is something you need to decide before you begin the blog.

 Final Thoughts on Blogging